jonathan-poole/qs-admin-guide/docs/asset_management/custom_properties.md

 Some of the goals:
   - Discover new custom properties so that their usage can be identified (e.g. through contacting the creator)
   - Identify modified custom properties so that their expanded usage can be identified and tracked
-  - Regulate the amount of custom property value options, as there can be performance impacts if there are very many
+  - Regulate the amount of custom property value options, as there can be performance impacts if there are many
   - Identify whether individual custom properties are being leveraged for security rules or for management/automation purposes

 ## Table of Contents